Tag Archives: crowdsource

 20130327_Soren @ KMU (1)

-Soren Petersen gave a presentation on how to collect creative ideas in a massive scale.
-He introduced how he applied crowdsourcing methods to address a wide variety of design issues including design marketing conflicts, animal rescue, peace innovation, to name a few.
-According to him, social platforms such as LinkedIn and HuffingtonPost are useful for us to prioritize problems, solicit solutions and share key insights with professional designers.
+Soren Petersen gave a talk about how to collect creative ideas in a massive scale.
+He applied crowdsourcing methods to address a wide variety of design issues including design marketing conflicts, animal rescue, peace innovation, to name a few.
+He shared his experience that social platforms such as LinkedIn and HuffingtonPost are useful to prioritize problems, solicit solutions, and share insights with professional designers.